 - Are Massage Guns Good for Arthritis?
 Final Thoughts

-Why Trust Us and Some Disclaimer
+Why Trust Our Advice and Some Disclaimer

 Because research is still needed for many percussive therapy uses, we cannot guarantee benefit from use or safety from harm with use of massage guns.